alsora/ros2-code-examples/simple_navigation/README.md

 In order to run all the aforementioned nodes:

     $ ros2 launch turtlebot3_navigation2 navigation2.launch.py use_sim_time:=true

+**NOTE**: an error may occurr while trying to load the `map.pgm`, resulting in a file not found.
+It's addressed by [this PR](https://github.com/ROBOTIS-GIT/turtlebot3/pull/386).

 Then, through rviz2, first set a initial guess for the robot pose using the `2D Pose Estimate` button.
 Once the initial pose has been refined, you can start navigating sending a goal with the `2D Nav Goal` button.